If you use OSMnx in your work, please cite the journal article.

 When we first download and construct the street network from OpenStreetMap, it looks something like this:

-OSMnx: Arizona suburb before simplifying - networkx street network in Python from OpenStreetMap
+OSMnx: Arizona suburb before simplifying - networkx street network in Python

 We want to simplify this network to only retain the nodes that represent the junction of multiple streets.
 OSMnx does this automatically.
 First it identifies all non-intersection nodes:

-OSMnx: Arizona suburb before simplifying - networkx street network in Python from OpenStreetMap
+OSMnx: Arizona suburb before simplifying - networkx street network in Python

 And then it removes them, but faithfully maintains the spatial geometry of the street segment between the true intersection nodes:

-OSMnx: Arizona suburb after simplifying - networkx street network in Python from OpenStreetMap
+OSMnx: Arizona suburb after simplifying - networkx street network in Python

 Above, all the non-intersection nodes have been removed, all the true intersections (junctions of multiple streets) remain in blue, and self-loop nodes are in purple.
-There are two simplification modes: strict and non-strict.
+There are two simplification modes: strict and non- strict.
 In strict mode (above), OSMnx considers two-way intersections to be topologically identical to a single street that bends around a curve.
 If you want to retain these intersections when the incident edges have different OSM IDs, use non-strict mode:

-OSMnx: Arizona suburb after simplifying - networkx street network in Python from OpenStreetMap
+OSMnx: Arizona suburb after simplifying - networkx street network in Python

 4. Save street networks to disk